 What did the “Summit Study” reveal about what students learn by going through the program?

 The Summit provides huge set of benefits to students.
 Not only do they score higher on exams like this one but they also gain hands-on practice and experience as they APPLY their knowledge, skills and individual talents in the Summit “game”.
 For example, students gain knowledge and skills in …..

 The Summit is a project that combines academic learning with creativity, problem solving, teamwork, fun and practical experience.

 This is your first assignment as a country team.
 You can earn a fast 5 points as you get familiar with your country.
 Remember, your job as a team is to be global advisors and experts to your country and to help “raise the standard of living”.
 To do this, you must first learn all you can about your “customer”, the country.

 The very last activity of the Summit day is a Debate between the finalist teams regarding their Summit Proposals.
-In the end, the all Summit teams, scorekeepers and bankers will vote to choose the winning proposal.
+In the end, the scorekeepers, bankers, Summit staff, and the VIP/Guests will vote to choose the winning proposal.
 The process starts with this assignment.
-Each team writes and submits on econsummit.org a 150 word proposal to help solve a major, multi-country problem regarding the environment, education, health, government, infrastructure, war, resources etc.
+Each team writes and submits on econsummit.org a 180 word proposal to help solve a major, multi-country problem regarding the environment, education, health, government, infrastructure, war, resources etc.

 Professors, graduate students and the Summit Institute staff read and grade all the proposals.
 To earn 5 points your team must meet the five requirements listed on the assignment page.

-Each Summit team has the opportunity to create a 60 second video to promote and illustrate their Global Economic Proposal.
+Each Summit team has the opportunity to create a 60 second video to promote and illustrate their Global Solution Proposal.
 This assignment is worth 5 points ….
-And remember, all assignments must be submitted by their due dates to get the maximum points.
+And remember, all assignments must be submitted by their due dates to get reviewed.

 There are hundreds of student team video examples on the EconSummit YouTube channel.